Mora-Bytes/K9-Defender/readme.md

 1. a Sophisticated Watchdog System
 2. a Powerful Process Scanning
 3. Single file scanning(Scans a single file)
-4. Quick scanning(Scans places where malware is commonly found)
+4. Quick scanning(Scans places where malware is commonly found) Note: this will NOT be in stable builds as it can crash the antivirus
-5. System scanning(Scans C:)
+5. System scanning(Scans C:)                                    Note: this will NOT be in stable builds as it can crash the antivirus
 6. Root scanning(Scans all connected drives.)
+Note: this will NOT be in stable builds as it can crash the antivirus

 Get raw downloads at 'https://bit.ly/Max222526'.